-Be that as it may, he thought it was fair to surpass Woo by having a character firing two shotguns at once instead of two Berettas.
-Wong then decided to make a sequel to God of Gamblers which, like Once a Thief, is an action comedy which begins in France.
+Be that as it may, he thought that it was fair to surpass Woo by having the main character fire two shotguns at once instead of two Berettas.
+Wong then decided to make a sequel to God of Gamblers which, like Once a Thief, is an action comedy which begins in France (although we see less of it here).
 Unlike Once a Thief, Wong’s sequel broke the box office record (à la the first movie).
 The success allowed Jing to make High Risk – a satire of mostly U.S. action movies which featured a Chinese caricature of Jean-Claude Van Damme’s image in Hard Target.
 Jing had a more personal reason to lampoon that movie.

-Speaking of musicals, the use of Somewhere Over the Rainbow in Face/Off almost echoes the use of Raindrops Keep Falling on my Head during a silent montage in God of Gamblers.
+Speaking of musicals, the use of Over the Rainbow in Face/Off almost echoes the use of Raindrops Keep Falling on my Head during a silent montage in God of Gamblers.
 Jing and John had the same number of votes in 1999 when a H.K. survey was conducted to find out who’s the most popular film-maker.
 Both came second after Steven Spielberg.
-Even though Jing is mainly known for making comedies and John is mainly known for making dramas, they have proven they can be profitable at doing what the opposite guy can do.
+Even though Jing is mainly known for comedies and John is mainly known for dramas, they have proven they can be profitable at doing what the opposite guy can do.
 If John can be described as the H.K.
 Sam Peckinpah then Jing can be described as the H.K.
-Walter Hill due to the combination of diversity and quality in his many attempts to tell stories in the action genre.
+Walter Hill due to the combination of diversity and quality in his many attempts at telling stories in the action genre.